lFatality/stm32_micro_ros_setup/README.md

 ### **Solution 6**

 Check that you don't have another serial program (putty, hterm, gtkterm, ...) connected to your device (at least not to that same UART).
+Also be sure that your hardware setup is correct, e.g. that you have GND connected between the two nodes when using a UART connection.

 ### **Problem 7**